United Kingdom in the Eurovision Song Contest 2005: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2005 on 28 July 2004.
-BBC has traditionally organised a national final featuring a competition among several artists and songs to choose the British entry for Eurovision.
-For their 2005 entry, the broadcaster announced that a national final involving a public vote would be held to select United Kingdom's entry.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2005 contest on 28 July 2004.
+The BBC has traditionally organised a national final featuring a competition among several artists and songs to choose its entry for Eurovision.
+For its 2005 entry, the broadcaster announced that a national final involving a public vote would be held to select the entry.

 Before Eurovision

 Eurovision: Making Your Mind Up 2005

-Eurovision: Making Your Mind Up 2005 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2005.
+Eurovision: Making Your Mind Up 2005 was the national final developed by the BBC in order to select its entry for the Eurovision Song Contest 2005.
 Five acts competed in a televised show on 5 March 2005 held at the BBC Television Centre in London and hosted by Terry Wogan and Natasha Kaplinsky.
 The winner was selected entirely through a public vote.
 The show was broadcast on BBC One.
 The national final was watched by 7.5 million viewers in the United Kingdom.